thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 console.log(unknownVariable);
 ```

-Note that running this code produces identical output to the code above -- that's because as far as JS is concenred, it IS the same code.
+Note that running this code produces identical output to the code above -- that's because as far as JS is concerned, it IS the same code.
 Further note that all the `var` keywords have been removed from final section of the code.
 The declarations have been hoisted and so we do not need to declare them a second time.

 The most important thing you could learn about hoisting, is that there is a significant difference between the following to statements:

 ```
 function myFirstFunction() {};
-var secondFucntion = function(){};
+var secondFunction = function(){};
 ```

 The first is a function which will be put onto global scope.
 The second is a variable whose value has been assigned to a function.

-### 4 of 6: Two types of high-order functions
+### 4: Two types of high-order functions
 Higher-order functions describe functions that meet one of two criteria:

 1. A function that returns a function